Ocean Business 2025 announces cutting-edge technology Training and Demonstration programme

 The course that supports the qualification is entitled ‘Marine Corrosion and Prevention in Small Vessels, Ships and Offshore Structures‘.

-The programme has been written primarily with marine surveyors in mind, those whose job it is to inspect, understand and report on corrosion and is pitched at education level 4/5.
+The programme has been written primarily with surveyors in mind, those whose job it is to inspect, understand and report on corrosion and is pitched at education level 4/5.

 Who should study for this qualification?